 Like the thousands before you, you have tried this Adventure Racing lark and you caught the bug.
 Only thing is now you want to up the ante and move to the middle distance but haven’t a clue where to start! well…read on!

-We constantly get questions about the different aspects of adventure racing and one of the most common ones are…I have done the mini routes but want to step up to the next level, Sport.
+We constantly get questions about the different aspects of adventure racing and one of the most common ones are…I have done the challenge routes but want to step up to the next level, Sport.
 What do I need to do?

 THE LAW OF AVERAGES